rafaelmarianocorrea/rafaelmarianocorrea/README.md

 </details>

 <hr>

 #### Let's connect!

+<p>If you have any questions or would like to connect, please don't hesitate to reach out to me!</p>

 <a href="https://www.linkedin.com/in/rafaelmarianocorrea/">
     <img height="40" src="img/linkedin.svg" alt="my linkedin">
 </a>

 ##### Web3

+<p>I'm a Web3 and NFT enthusiast who loves to collect digital art.
+If you like this subject, follow me on Twitter! </p>

 <a href="https://twitter.com/jpgmariano">
     <img height="40" width="30" src="img/twitter.svg" alt="my twitter">